Introduction

 7.1 DIY Repair Costs

-• Tools and Parts: DIY repairs may require purchasing specific tools and replacement parts, which can add to the cost.
+Tools and Parts: A DIY repair might require purchasing specific tools and parts, which can add to the cost.

 8. Summary and Recommendations

-• Understand the Micro-USB Port: The Nokia C20 uses a micro-USB port for charging and data transfer.
-It is essential to recognize its design and functionality.
+Know the Micro-USB Port: The Nokia C20 uses a micro-USB port for charging and data transfer.
+It is important to know its design and working.

 Conclusion